Emergency home repairs you should never ignore.

 For more advice, visit the CDC website.

 A dead lightbulb is no cause for concern.
-However, please be sure to call an electrician when there are signs of extensive electrical problems.
+However, contact an electrician when there are signs of extensive electrical problems.
 If you don't address major electrical issues, your home could be at risk of an electrical fire.

 Here are a few signs you shouldn’t ignore: